lucasATeixeira/Owasp.Top10.Proactive.Controls.Personal.Summary/PROJECT_SPECIFICATIONS.md

 ## Business Rules

 - User can register using email and password.
+- Users must update their passwords at least once every 30 days.
+The system should restrict access to certain features if the password is older than 30 days.\*\*
+- Users nearing password expiry should be notified at regular intervals (e.g., one week before expiry and one day before expiry).\*\*
+- Users can create new workspaces.
+- When a user creates a workspace he will have a workspace ownership record in the database with null roleId and owner true.
+- Workspace Owners can set workspace policies for each user role.
+- When a workspace is created it must be created a workspace policy with null roleId with default permissions.
+- It is not possible to remove the default workspace policy (the one with null roleId)
 - Users can subscribe to a workspace unless they are banned.
-- Users can create new workspaces.
-- Admins can set workspace policies for each user role.
+- When a user subscribe to a workspace he will have a workspace ownership record in the database with null roleId.
 - Users can create, read, update, and delete posts in a workspace, based on their role and workspace policies.
 - Users with the appropriate permissions can ban other users.
-- Users must update their passwords at least once every 30 days.
-The system should restrict access to certain features if the password is older than 30 days.\*\*
-- Users nearing password expiry should be notified at regular intervals (e.g., one week before expiry and one day before expiry).\*\*

 ## Infra Rules